 Emami Ltd Research Report by Reader

-Q: I would like to post an analysis on Emami Ltd to know whether I am in the right track in analysis of balance sheet.
+Q: I would like to post an analysis on Emami Ltd to know whether I am on the right track in the analysis of the balance sheet.

-Emami Ltd – high growth fmcg with niche in ayurvedic products and trading at rich valuations.
+Emami Ltd – high growth FMCG with a niche in ayurvedic products and trading at rich valuations.
 Let’s look at its financials: